-Anesta Weekes QC joins host Bibi Badejo to discuss the importance of preparation and having a sound case theory.
-Anesta explains the process that she uses for effective case preparation, including how to distil your questions and case theory.
+Anesta Weekes KC joins host Bibi Badejo to discuss the importance of preparation and having a sound case theory.

 Further to this, Anesta acts for professionals in disciplinary tribunals, and was appointed to chair the working party looking into the disproportionate number of minority solicitors subject to regulatory decisions.
 She has worked on a number of major national inquiries, including The Morris Inquiry (concerning the Metropolitan Police) and The Stephen Lawrence Inquiry.
 She also specialises in Privy Council work, dealing with both civil and criminal appeals originating in Bermuda, Bahamas, Montserrat and Antigua.